mengsarah/how-to-lean/appendix-lean.md

 ### Whitespacing ###

 A whitespace is a character that is visually blank, hence the name.
 These include not only spaces and tabs, but also newlines, also known as line breaks.
-Think of the what you see when you show [nonprinting characters](https://en.wikipedia.org/wiki/Non-printing_character_in_word_processors) in a word processor.
+Think of what you see when you show [nonprinting characters](https://en.wikipedia.org/wiki/Non-printing_character_in_word_processors) in a word processor.

 One whitespace is required between every term.
 More than one whitespace is not required.
 Lean does not treat terms differently if they have different whitespacing.